SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             marks:
               -
                 type: bold
-            text: '$85 each'
+            text: '$100 each'
           -
             type: text
-            text: '.
-You''ll have access to all programming taking place at the Greater Columbus Convention Center ' -
+            text: ".
+You'll have access to all programming taking place at the Central Bank Center " -
             type: text
             marks: